ActiveThis profile is actively maintained

 Why this profile?

 The Emba Hunutlu coal power plant is planned at a biodiversity protection zone and faces many local and national oppositions due to its pollution, health, environmental, and climate impacts.

 About Emba Hunutlu coal power plant

 The Emba Hunutlu project is a planned 1,320MW coal power plant in Yumurtalik, at the Iskenderun Bay area, district of Adana in Turkey.
 The project received its permit in 2015, but still has not secured all funding.
-The project's sponsor, Emba Electricity Production, is a joint venture between China's Shanghai Electric Power (SEP) and Avic-International Project Engineering Company, and two undisclosed Turkish investors.
+The project's sponsor, Emba Electricity Production, is a joint venture between China's Shanghai Electric Power (SEP) and Avic-International Project Engineering Company, and four undisclosed Turkish investors.
 SEP holds 78.21 percent of the shares.
 The project is expected to cost USD 1.7 billion and is announced as China's largest direct investment in Turkey.

 In July 2015 Emba gained the Construction and Generation Permit from the Turkish Energy Market Regulation Authority (EMRA).
 The project is planned in Yumurtalik, a small coastal town where communities mainly live on agriculture and fishing.
 Local communities and CSOs have been taking legal actions and campaigning, against all coal power plants for more than a decade.
 In July 2017 TEMA (Turkish Foundation for Combating Soil Erosion for Reforestation and the Protection of Natural Habitats) filed a law suit to cancel the urban plan revisions of the Emba Hunutlu project.
 TEMA objects the legality of the permit on a conservation site designated for internationally protected marine turtles.